Optimal $(2,\delta)$ Locally Repairable Codes via Punctured Simplex Codes: Preliminaries

-The following two bounds are useful in subsequent sections. \begin{lemma}[\cite{IntroToCoding}, Griesmer Bound] Let $C$ be a $q$-ary $[n,k,d]$ linear code, then \end{lemma} A linear code achieving the Griesmer bound with equality is called a Griesmer code. \begin{lemma}[\cite{IntroToCoding}, Plotkin Bound] Let $C$ be a $q$-ary code with $M$ codewords, length $n$ and minimum distance $d$.
-If $qd>(q-1)n$, then \end{lemma}
+The following two bounds are useful in subsequent sections. \begin{lemma}[\cite{IntroToCoding}, Griesmer Bound] Let $C$ be a $q$-ary $[n,k,d]$ linear code, then

+\end{lemma} A $q$-ary linear code achieving the Griesmer bound with equality is called a Griesmer code.
+A $q$-ary [n,k,d] linear code is called distance-optimal if no $q$-ary $[n,k,d+1]$ linear code exists. \begin{lemma}[\cite{IntroToCoding}, Plotkin Bound] Let $\mathcal{C}$ be a $q$-ary code with $M$ codewords, length $n$ and minimum distance $d$.
+If $qd>(q-1)n$, then